 The facility operations approved in the original permit (i.e., container storage and treatment) will be retained, and the facility will construct and operate an on-ground treatment unit/tank where the solid waste treatment unit currently exists.
 The purpose of the new unit is to treat characteristically hazardous waste codes D002 (corrosivity); D004 (arsenic); D005 (barium); D006 (cadmium); D007 (chromium); D008 (lead); D009 (mercury); D010 (selenium); and D011 (silver).
-No listed hazardous wastes are being proposed for treatment at the facility.
+This construction and operation permit will add an on-ground hazardous waste solidification unit/tank with the treated waste shipped off site for disposal.
+There will be no on-site disposal of treated wastes.
+No listed hazardous wastes are being proposed for treatment at the facility, only the characteristic waste codes listed above.

 The reactives magazine will be used for the temporary storage and pass-through of road flares, DOT 1.4 material, marine aerial and signal flares, small arms munitions, black powder, residential fireworks and other permitted explosives.
-No forbidden explosives will be transported to the site and/or stored in the magazine.
-No treatment or processing of explosive materials will be completed onsite.
+There will be no staging of material in the reactives magazine area.
+Once moved to the reactives area, the material will immediately be placed in the unit.
+There should be no exposure to the elements because of the short duration of time between movement to the reactives magazine and placement in the unit.
+It will be kept secure by being locked except for those instances where material is added to or removed from the unit.